"Even though I was exactly the same person, once I had longer hair the world saw me as being profoundly different."

 Pinker: "What Malcolm Gladwell calls a 'lonely ice floe' is what psychologists call 'the mainstream.'"

-The fair version of the broader critique: he's a gifted cartographer who maps one trail and lets readers assume it's the whole terrain.
+The fair version of the critique: Gladwell is a gifted cartographer who maps one trail and lets readers assume it's the whole terrain.
 He gets people interested in fields they'd never enter.
 But the map ends where the book ends.

 Sandra Bland and the Limits of the Framework

 Talking to Strangers opens and closes with Sandra Bland — the young Black woman whose routine Texas traffic stop ended with her death in a jail cell three days later.
-Gladwell framed the tragedy not primarily as racism but as a systemic failure of communication between strangers.
+Gladwell framed the tragedy as a failure of communication between strangers: police trained to suspect, civilians defaulting to truth, both sides reading each other badly.

-In interviews, Gladwell didn't dodge the charge.
-The racist explanation for what happened to Bland, he said, is "absolutely true."
-He wasn't disputing it.
-He was adding a second layer: a flawed philosophy of policing that makes any encounter between strangers a potential catastrophe.
-Not race instead of communication failure — both, stacked.
+In interviews, he didn't dodge the racial charge.
+The racist explanation for what happened to Bland, he said, "is absolutely true."
+He was adding a second layer, not replacing the first — a flawed philosophy of policing that turns every stranger encounter into a potential catastrophe.

 "The Person I Once Despised"